ebenzotoo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines containing the pattern
+display the number of lines